-You will need a number of additional accessories to work efficiently.
+You will need several additional accessories to work efficiently.
 One of the most important tools will be a stable tripod with a good head.

 It is hard to give a good recommendation at this point.
-Best visit a local photographers store and try some tripods.
+Best visit a local photographer store and try some tripods.
 Take the camera with the macro lens with you.

-You can get sand bags to make lightweight but stable tripods heavy enough for the task.
-There are also really heavy studio “columns” which are usually very expensive.
+You can get sandbags to make lightweight but stable tripods heavy enough for the task.
+There are also heavy studio “columns”, which are usually very expensive.

-The key features selecting a tripod to do product photography with electronics are:
+The key features of selecting a tripod to do product photography with electronics are:

 - Heavy and stable.